Sienci-Labs/Resources/atc/atc-assembly/atc-final-checks.md

 1. Grab the bits that you plan to use for your first project.
 Insert them into ER20 collets.
 Your kit comes with ER20 collets that fit 1/8″, 1/4″, 3/8″, and 1/2″ tools.

 1. Seat the collet and bit into a collet nut, then secure them to a tool holder using the set of wrenches provided.
 Ensure the face of the collet is flush with the tool holder.
 Repeat for the remaining bits.

+    > Do not tighten collet nut without a tool

     ![](/_images/_atc/_atc_assembly/_finalcheck/atc_assembly_finalcheck-fasten1.jpg){.aligncenter .size-medium}